Grading system The letter grades and the quality points for each term hour are as follows:

 Students are expected to follow a continuous course of study at the School of Music.
 However, a student who wishes or needs to interrupt study temporarily may request a leave of absence.
 There are three types of leave—personal, medical, and parental—all of which are described below.
 The general policies that apply to all types of leave are:

 - 1. Any student who is contemplating a leave of absence should see the deputy dean to discuss the necessary application procedures.

 - 2. All leaves of absence must be approved by the deputy dean.
 Medical leaves also require the written recommendation of a Yale Health physician, as described below.

 - 3. A student may be granted a leave of absence of no more than one year.
 Any leave approved by the deputy dean will be for a specified period.

 - 4. International students who apply for a leave of absence must consult with OISS regarding their visa status.

-- 5. A student on leave of absence may complete outstanding work in any course for which he or she has been granted extensions.
-He or she may not, however, fulfill any other degree requirements during the time on leave.
+- 5. A student on leave of absence may complete outstanding work in any course for which the student has been granted extensions.
+The student may not, however, fulfill any other degree requirements during the time on leave.

 - 6. A student on leave of absence is not eligible for financial aid, including loans; and in most cases, student loans are not deferred during periods of nonenrollment.